Why should I spay or neuter my pet?

 If your annual household income for the number of persons in your household exceeds the amount listed in the table below, we will be unable to provide subsidized spay/neuter for your pet.
 Please go to the websites of MnSNAP or Kindest Cut, organizations which provide low-cost spay/neuter to those in need, to schedule a surgery for your pet at a cost that should be well within your means.

-I work with a humane society.
-Can we get a spay/neuter grant from Pet Haven?
+I work with an animal welfare group.
+Can we receive a spay/neuter grant from Pet Haven?

-Pet Haven’s SNI grants are available to 501(c)3 organizations concerned with the welfare of animals.
+Pet Haven offers Spay/Neuter grants to 501(c)3 organizations concerned about the welfare of animals.
 Your organization must apply for the grant and your application will be reviewed by the Grant committee.
 Pet Haven’s mission focuses on cats and dogs and we anticipate that most of the grants will be awarded to similarly focused groups.
 However, applications from groups that work with other small animals will also be considered.

 Organizations that participate in any of the following activities do not qualify for these grants: breeding animals; using or releasing animals for use in medical or other experimentation; and organizations that discriminate on the basis of race, religion, gender, sexual orientation, disability, or national origin in policy or practice.